-Using the high-speed train Frecciarossa the journey time is 1 hour and 35 minutes and costs around 40 euros per person.
+Using the high-speed train Frecciarossa the journey time is 1 hour and 35 minutes, costing around 40 euros per person.
 The journey finishes at Rome’s central station, Rome Termini.

 How to get from Rome Termini (train station) to central Rome

 The main train station of Rome, Rome Termini, is centrally located.
 But we would not recommend walking around the area at night.
-The best, safest and quickest way to get to your hotel is by using one of the official taxis outside the train station.
+The best, safest, and quickest way to get to your hotel is by using one of the official taxis outside the train station.
 It will be a fixed charge.
-Do not accept a ride from anyone else offering a taxi if you are approached.
+If you are approached, do not accept a ride from anyone else offering a taxi.

 Where to stay in Rome